OpenKneeboard/OpenKneeboard/docs/features/profiles.md

 Enable support for multiple profiles in OpenKneeboard Settings -> Advanced.

-## Adding, renaming, or deleting profiles
+## Adding or deleting profiles

 Click on the profile switcher in the top left of the OpenKneeboard window, then click 'edit profiles'.

+Renaming is not currently supported.

 ## Switching profiles